qlik-oss/core-assisted-prescription/README.md

 [![CircleCI](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics.svg?style=svg&circle-token=087152b4808d5373a8dcbbe82c2ff352e463a3a2)](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics)

-**Warning**: This repo is under heavy development.
-We cannot guarantee that it works as described yet.
-Use at your own risk.

-To run this use case it's required to use Docker stable version 17.06 or latest.
+To run this use case it's required to use Docker stable version 17.06 or later.

 ## Introduction